Saur Revolution: Uprising

 According to an eyewitness, the first signs of the impending coup in Kabul, at about noon on 27 April, were reports of a tank column headed toward the city, smoke of unknown origin near the Ministry of Defense, and armed men, some in military uniform, guarding Ariana Circle, a major intersection.
 The first shots heard were near the Ministry of Interior in the downtown Shahr-e Naw section of Kabul, where a company of policemen apparently confronted an advancing tank column.
 From there the fighting spread to other areas of the city.
-As it started raining, PDPA defectors in the Afghan Air Force were unable to take part in the coup.
 Later that afternoon, the first fighter planes, Sukhoi Su-7s, came in low and fired rockets at the Arg in the center of the city.
 In the early evening, an announcement was broadcast on government-owned Radio Afghanistan that the Khalq were overthrowing the Daoud government.
 The use of the word Khalq, and its traditional association with the communists in Afghanistan, made clear that the PDPA was leading the coup, and also that the rebels had captured the radio station.
 The Presidential Guard, present at the Arg, additionally thought that they were fighting against Islamists, not the PDPA.

 At approximately 10:30am, an echelon of tanks moved towards the Afghan Air Force Headquarters, being directed there by Nazar Mohammad and Sayed Mohammad Gulabzoy from the Air Force Gendarmerie Base, firing at the headquarters.
 The Kabul International Airport Security Division Commander 2nd Lieutenant Khan Jan Maqbal, being caught off guard as they were performing Attan, hurriedly gathered the security unit to fire at the tanks, as the Khalqist tank crews fired shells towards the unit, killing Maqbal as surviving members of security unit were scattered.
 The tank crew eventually gained control of the headquarters, engaging in executions of officers.
 As Abdul Qadir landed in Bagram Airfield by helicopter, Daoud Taroon also engaged in the impartial killings of officers who just happened to be present at the airfield, accusing them of "opposing the coup".
 Anthony Hyman, a British writer, has recorded the deaths of 30 officers as a result of the killings.
 In truth, former Afghan Army officer Mohammad Nabi Azimi states that these killings were not performed due to opposition to the coup, but rather due to personal disputes or bloodlust.
-Additionally, Azimi claimed that Western estimates on casualties during the coup were exacerbated, claiming only 40 people might’ve died all together.
+Additionally, Azimi claimed that Western estimates on casualties during the coup were exacerbated, claiming only 40 people might've died all together.